 - Hatchery + Salmon Enhancement

 The Central Westcoast Forest Society (CWFS) was founded in 1995 by loggers, First Nations, biologists and forestry professionals who recognized the need to address the loss of habitat in order to preserve our wild fish stocks.
 We are proud to support their efforts in salmon habitat restoration.

 View our Shoreline Resoration video here

 Since the inception of Fish for the Future, we have worked towards a future that includes catch-and-release.
 This year, the derby is a 100% catch-and-release.
 You need to leave some in the ocean, and every time a fish is caught, it’s stressed out by the experience.
 We provide this guide to catch-and-release fishing.
 The more we care for our fish, the longer we get to fish.

 In the face of declining salmon returns coast-wide, small groups of volunteers attempt to help re-build and support existing stocks of salmon.
 Fish for the Future exists to support these volunteers, and to raise both awareness and money for what we believe is an important cause for all who live on the coast.
 Watch the short film about our first-year efforts and then join us in creating a better future for Clayoquot salmon.

 For decades, wild salmon have been struggling with what ocean aquaculture leaves behind.
 The debate whether humans can farm salmon in a sustainable and responsible way has been difficult to navigate.
 Fish for the Future dives deep into Norwegian company, Atlantic Sapphire, and their large scale aquaculture project based 100% on land, helping to transform the protein production landscape globally.

 View our video on Atlantic Sapphire’s On-land Aquaculture project here.

-We will not be awarding grants until 2020, but if you have a project that will have a positive impact, please send an email.
+If you have a project that will have a positive impact, please send an email.
 We’d love to hear from you.